At a glance

 The study was conducted across two consecutive waves; each wave collected insight via a mixed methods approach:

-1.) an online survey of international students from a pre-selected list of UK universities to understand the experiences of students at scale.
-Earlier iterations of the survey had been conducted by another research agency and so Flywire required us to build further on the existing question set, while still allowing for comparisons to be drawn with previous data
+1. An online survey of international students from a pre-selected list of UK universities to understand the experiences of students at scale.
+Earlier iterations of the survey had been conducted by another research agency and so our client wanted us to build further on the existing question set, while still allowing for comparisons to be drawn with previous data.

-A key insight need for Flywire was to understand the distinct issues faced by Nigerian students when making payments internationally from Nigeria.
+A key insight need for our client was to understand the distinct issues faced by Nigerian students when making payments internationally from Nigeria.
 This meant that in the first wave of the research supplementary focus groups were conducted specifically with Nigerian students.

 Impact

-As a result of the research, Flywire also received a series of recommendations structured around the key milestones of the payment journey.
-These focussed on the support that Flywire could lend universities particularly around language and timings of communications on payments.
+As a result of the research, they also received a series of recommendations structured around the key milestones of the payment journey.
+These focussed on the support that they could lend universities particularly around language and timings of communications on payments.